sthancock/gedisimulator/README.md

     -polyGround;     find mean ground elevation and slope through fitting a polynomial -nnGround;       find mean ground elevation and slope through nearest neighbour

+### A note on ALS data

+The **-ground** flag in gediRat uses the ALS ground classification to separate the contributions to the waveform into ground and canopy.
+This weighting between ground and canopy is then used in gediMetric to estimate the ALS derived canopy cover.
+Therefore, the tolerance used when classifying the ground points in the ALS data may affect the canopy cover estimate returned by gediMetric if too tight a tolerance is used.
+The ground classification tolerance should be enough to account for any topographic variations within a footprint as well as any ALS noise (particularly at the edge of flightlines).
+For operational use, gediRat is run on ALS data that has been classified with a 60 cm tolerance.